Five Areas of Treatment for Low Back Pain

 The fourth area for pain management I call the “other.”
 These forms of treatment have a limited role in care and are usually employed when all other options have failed.
 Typically focused on reducing sensation, they include spinal cord stimulation, intrathecal infusion therapies, and other neuroablative techniques looking to destroy nerve endings.

 Many patients come to me in the hopes of preventing our fifth option: surgery.
-Certainly, surgical procedures have an important role in treating spinal stenosis and instability of the spine—but to address pain from the discs, facet, and sacroiliac we don’t actually repair these structures but rely on removing tissue and fusing the spine.
+Certainly, surgical procedures have an important role in treating spinal stenosis and instability of the spine—but to address pain from the discs, facet, and sacroiliac, they don’t actually repair these structures but rely on removing tissue and fusing the spine.
 Many of us know individuals who had back surgery that didn’t help or even made them worse off.
 The serious concerns about surgery make many LBP sufferers rightfully anxious about these procedures.

 Now let’s discuss the emerging role of regenerative medicine for the treatment of LBP.